ppi-ag/kibana-heatmap/README.md

-# Kibana Heatmap
+# Kibana Heatmap for Kibana 3

+This plugin is designed for Kibana 3.
+Shelby Sturgis provides a [Heatmap Plugin](https://github.com/stormpython/heatmap) for Kibana 4.

-This module provides an additional panel type for the [Kibana](http://www.elasticsearch.org/overview/kibana/) web application that visualizes time-stamped log events stored in the Elasticsearch database.
+This plugin provides an additional panel type for the [Kibana](http://www.elasticsearch.org/overview/kibana/) web application that visualizes time-stamped log events stored in the Elasticsearch database.

 The heatmap panel shows a 2D/3D overview of the total number of events